kevinlee52/Kong/README.md

 📝 Testcases:

 1. Create a new service.
-2. Create a new route associated to that service.
+2. Create a new route associated with that service.
 3. Delete created route.
 4. Delete created service to recover environment.